Updated July 2026

 The Renovation ROI Problem

-The concept people miss is what contractors call the renovation gap: the difference between what you spend and what buyers actually pay more for.
-Buyers expect a house at a certain price point to have a functional kitchen and clean bathrooms.
-Upgrading those features doesn't always push the price higher; it just prevents it from being discounted.
+The concept people miss is the renovation gap: the difference between what you spend and what buyers actually pay more for.
+Buyers expect a house at a certain price point to have working systems, clean bathrooms, and no active leaks.
+Fixing those items may prevent a discount, but it may not push the price high enough to justify months of work.

 What Common Renovations Actually Cost